 Grants for Artists

 NCC encourages applicants who represent the full range of artistic styles, and is committed to supporting a diverse pool of artists whose work demonstrates strong artistic merit.
-Accordingly, awards for our grant programs will represent, as possible, artists and initiatives that are diverse in genre, expertise, educational background, gender, race, ethnicity, and geography.
+Accordingly, awards for our grant programs will represent, as possible, artists and initiatives that are diverse in genre, expertise, gender, race, ethnicity, and geography.

-Have questions about the eligibility of your work, or how to make your application as successful as possible?
-Please contact NCC’s Executive Director, Kyle Rudy-Kohlhepp, at firstname.lastname@example.org.
+Have questions about the eligibility, award packages, or how to make your application as successful as possible?
+Please contact NCC’s Artist Services Coordinator, Sean Lofton, at firstname.lastname@example.org.

 The McKnight Artist Fellowship for Ceramic Artists supports outstanding mid-career Minnesota ceramic artists.
 Two $25,000 grants will be awarded in 2023.
 McKnight Fellowship recipients will be featured in a workshop and an exhibition with a corresponding catalogue at the end of their grant year.